Poltár

 Poltár is a town and municipality in the Poltár District in the Banská Bystrica Region of Slovakia.

 Geography

 The town is located in the Southern Slovak basin near the river Ipeľ, south of the Revúcka Hills, which is part of the Slovak Ore Mountains, around 18 km from Lučenec.

-It is home to a small production bespoke crystal maker called Slovglass Poltar that currently supplies Debenhams plc department stores in the UK and Ireland.

 History

 There were historical Slavic remains of ancient housing, probably from the 7th century.